andrewcylaw/HackHarvard/README.md

 # HackHarvard - waypaver
 waypaver was developed over the weekend of 22 Oct 2016 - 23 Oct 2016 for the 2016 HackHarvard competition.
-This was developed by Andrew Law, Hongman Cho, and Yushan Lin.
 For the time being, you can visit our presented product at http://waypavernet.domain.com/

 **About**